-High school graduation must be part of this year's campaign conversation.
+High school graduation must be part of this year's state and federal budget conversation.
 A high school diploma is essential to future educational attainment, employment opportunities and lifelong success.
-With the 2016 election season getting under way, it is important for all candidates to commit to building paths to success for struggling students, schools and communities.
+With decisions being made in Lansing and Washington, DC about how we invest in young people's success, it is important for all policymakers to commit to building paths to success for struggling students, schools and communities.
 Decision makers at all levels should: